ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

   : httpapi@ietf.org or art@ietf.org

   Author:
-  : See Authors' Addresses section
+  : See the Authors' Addresses section of this document

   Change controller: